AikidoSec/firewall-python/sample-apps/README.md

 - `flask-postgres-gevent/` is a Flask app with gunicorn & gevent, runs async.
   - it runs **multi-threaded & async**
   - Runs on 8110.
 Without Aikido runs on 8111
+- `fastapi-postgres-uvicorn/` is a Fastapi app using Postgres with uvicorn, runs async.
+  - it runs **multi-threaded & async**
+  - Runs on 8112.
+Without Aikido runs on 8113